 You are very welcome here.

-Every Sunday at 5:00 PM, we join one another on holy ground, seeking an encounter with God, with our deepest selves, and with one another.
-Our liturgies engage the mind, body, and spirit – honoring both ancient Christian traditions and contemporary expressions of faith.
-We creatively remix the practices of the church in ways that speak to our present-day realities and challenge us into fresh, bold ways of living.
+Every Sunday at 5:00 PM, we meet one another on holy ground, seeking an encounter with God, with our deepest selves, and with one another.
+Our liturgies fully engage the mind, body, and spirit – honoring both ancient Christian traditions and contemporary expressions of faith.
+We love participation, and lots of different people are involved in leading our services.
+We creatively remix the practices of the church in ways that speak to our present-day realities and that challenge us to explore fresh, bold ways of living.
 Our message is always inclusive, progressive, and relevant, empowering us to deepen our everyday discipleship and our commitment to becoming instigators of love and liberation.
 Worship takes place in the chapel of Our Saviour's Lutheran Church (370 Junipero Avenue in Long Beach).